funayman/surface-pro-config/README.md

 Remove GRUB

 ## Step 3: ArchLabs Linux
 ArchLabs, as of 2019.01.20, does not allow the root partition to be formatted with `btrfs`.
-You can choose
+You can choose `ext4` and then try to convert it to `btrfs` post install, but thats on your own.

+### Installation
+I wont go over how to install ArchLabs as the developers have made the installation process very easy to figure out.
+There are a couple of options during the installation process that need to be addressed.

+#### Mount and Format Partitions
+When selecting `/`, as mentioned before, `btrfs` was not an option so I opted for `ext4` instead.
+It will as you what to use as a `swap` partition, select the previous partition you selected for Kali Linux.
+Finally, you'll have a chance select other mount points.
+Select `/dev/sdc1/` (or whatever your microSD card device is) and mount it as `/home`. **DO NOT FORMAT THE microSD CARD**

-### Bootloader
+##### Bootloader
-ArchLabs Linux forces you to select a bootloader to install.
-Choose rEFInd.
+ArchLabs Linux allows you to choose a bootloader of your choice.
+Since the end goal is rEFInd, select it and have it install for us.

+#### Create User and Set Passwords
+When choosing a username, **do not** use the same one that is used for Kali (if you created a regular user on Kali).
+Make sure to have different user names on each Linux installation.
+Otherwise it will cause conflicts with config files and software versions.

+### Post Installation
+Once rebooted, you should be greeted with the default config for the rEFInd bootloader.
+You'll notice that Kali Linux is not listed on there.
+Thats fine, we will fix everything in the following section.

-### Kernel Management
+#### Kernel Management
 ```ini
 [Trigger]
 Operation = Install